tasket/Qubes-VM-hardening/README.md

    **rc files** are sh script fragments sourced from ../vms/vms.all.rc and ../vms/$vmname.rc.
 They run near the beginning of the vm-boot-protect service before mounting /rw, and can be used to override variable definitions like `privdirs` as well as the `vm_boot_finish` function which runs near the end before dismount.
 Another use for rc files is to run threat detection tools such as antivirus.

-   **Tags** may be defined with all of the above features so that you are not limited to specifying them for either all VMs or specifically-named VMs.
+   **Tags:** Any of the above configs may be defined as tags so that you are not limited to specifying them for either all VMs or specifically-named VMs.
 Simply configure them as you would acccording to the above directions, but place the files under the '@tags' subdir instead.
 For example '/etc/default/vms/@tags/special.whitelist' defines a whitelist for the tag 'special'.
 A tag can be activated for one or more VMs by adding a Qubes service prefixed with `vm-boot-tag-` (i.e. vm-boot-tag-special) to the VMs.
 Also, multiple tags may be activated for a VM.

 ### Where to use: Basic examples